Office of Admissions

 M.A., B.A. – Ball State University

-Brandy Reichle serves as the International Program Director at the Indiana Academy for Science, Mathematics, and Humanities.
-In this position, she oversees all components of The Indiana Academy’s international student program.
-She is responsible for issuing F1 Visas, maintaining SEVIS, making admissions decisions regarding international student applications, pursuing student recruitment and program development initiatives, assisting with academic, college, and residential progress, recruiting and supporting full-time as well as part-time host families, maintaining direct and regular contact with all international students and host families, and overseeing student WIDA testing, academic advising and course selection.
-Mrs. Reichle is also a Local Coordinator for Foreign Links Around the Globe (FLAG).
+Brandy Reichle is the International Program Director at the Indiana Academy for Science, Mathematics, and Humanities.
+In this position, she serves as the Indiana Academy’s PDSO, and oversees all components of the Academy’s international student program.
+She is responsible for issuing I-20 documents, maintaining SEVIS, making admissions decisions regarding international student applications, pursuing student recruitment and program development initiatives, recruiting host families, maintaining regular contact with all international students and host families, and overseeing WIDA testing, academic advising and course selection.
 She has facilitated international enrollment for students from South Korea, China, Vietnam, Germany, and India.

 Mrs. Reichle received her Bachelor’s and Master’s degrees from Ball State University in Muncie, Indiana.
 In 2011, she joined the Indiana Academy team.
 During her time at The Academy, she has been involved with various committees including Intervention and Retention, Student Services, Non-Residential Early College, Admissions, and International Committees.
 She is licensed as a School Services Professional, certified as a Local Coordinator through the U.S. Department of State, and is a past board member of the Indiana Counseling Association.